Dhruvnarayan111/assignment1/README.md

-State Space : 8*8 matrix precence of queen is represented by q1
+State Space : 8*8 matrix presence of queen is represented by q1

 State transition operator: addition of new queen on each throw